-- ↑ Key functions the same as SHIFT + ↑CRSR↓. - In many cases either Joystick #1 or Joystick #2 can be used instead of cursor keys.
+- ↑ Key functions the same as SHIFT + ↑CRSR↓. - ← Key functions the same as SHIFT + ¢CRSR⇒. - In many cases either Joystick #1 or Joystick #2 can be used instead of cursor keys.

 Press any function key to see a reference of function commands on the status bar.